system255/broken-infinities/README.md

 12. ISEQUAL: Input two variables, and depending on what you put there, it will return 0 or 1 (false or true)
 13. ISHIGHER: Input two variables, and says if a > b is true or false.
 To recreate ">=", you need to use isHigher && isEqual for now.
 14. ISLOWER: Input two variables, and it says the exact opposite of isHigher.
-15. SLOG: The opposite of tetration, but it's sadly slightly inaccurate.
-Will be fixed later
+15. SLOG: The opposite of tetration
 16. EXP-FACTORIAL (NEW): This is exponential factorial, which instead of doing n*(n-1)*(n-2)... n times ...*1 it does n^(n-1)^(n-2)... n times ...^1
 17. LAYER-ADD: Adds any value to the layer. (must be a double)
 18. LAYER-MULTI: Multiplies the layer by a double.